 From Narita Airport: 90 minutes by train.

 From Shinjuku Station: Take the JR Chuo Line to Kanda Station.
 Travel time: 20 minutes.

 From Tokyo Station: Take the JR Yamanote Line to Kanda Station.
 Travel time: five minutes.

 Kanda and its surrounds are at the center of Tokyo's spiritual life.
-Every New Year, Tokyo businesspeople crowd Kanda Myojin shrine to pray for a successful year, while students head to The Mausoleum of Confucius at Yushima to plead for good exam results and buy special pencils for studying.
+Every New Year, Tokyo businesspeople crowd Kanda Shrine to pray for a successful year, while students head to the Mausoleum of Confucius at Yushima to plead for good exam results and buy special pencils for studying.

 Around Kanda and Jimbocho, you'll find some niche shopping and eating spaces.
 Close to Kanda Station, you'll find some of the city's most celebrated soba restaurants, tucked in among shops selling retro sweets and old houses.
-Kanda Yabusoba and Kanda Matsuya draw a mix of office workers and celebrities for their fresh, simple soba noodles.
-Given the large student population, the curry here is cheap and delicious; try some at one of the 30-odd curry joints in the area.
-There's even a curry festival in November.
+Given the large student population, the curry here is cheap and delicious.
+Try some at one of the hundreds of curry joints in the area.
+There's even a curry festival.

 Book-lovers should head straight to Jimbocho for unhurried sessions of browsing new, secondhand and rare books.
 There are plenty of cafes around to enjoy your new tome with a coffee.
 Ochanomizu is also known for musical instruments—you can find almost anything here—and there are some good small live venues and jazz clubs in the area.
-For more active pursuits, the streets leading to Yasukuni Shrine sell winter sports gear.
-From climbing to skiing and boarding, you'll find a large range at very competitive prices.
+There are also a number of sporting goods stores scattered throughout the area.
+From climbing to skiing and snowboarding, you'll find a large range at very competitive prices.
+For example, the streets leading to Yasukuni Jinja sell winter sports gear.
 Drop in for a bargain before you hit the slopes.